 Trevor has been a member of the AAA for 17 years and exclusively breeds suri on his property in Western Victoria.
 He sees the AAA as an integral part of his future vision for alpacas where alpaca farming is regarded as a worthwhile agricultural pursuit by a growing part of the population.

-Trevor loves that he gets to be involved in a business with his wife that involves working with these wonderful animals.
+Trevor loves that he gets to be involved in a business with his wife that involves working with alpacas.
 Whilst a challenge, he also loves helping people see the potential of owning and breeding alpacas.

 Regional Liaison – QLD, VCR